Brodski/party-up-in-here/README.md

 ---
 This is a completely theoritical program only and is for educational purposes.
 If you choose to use it then you accept full responsability and indemnity.
 This program is not affiliated, associated, or partnered with webtoon in any way.
-We are not authorized, endorsed, or sponsored.
+The program is not authorized, endorsed, or sponsored.